 Or, download from our site here:

-NSMA's Appeal Brief document can be opened below:
+NSMA's Appeal Brief document:

 Our case was prematurely dismissed without allowing for the normal disclosure and deposition phases.

 As a result, our argument that a "smart meter" violates your constitutional right to privacy under the 4th Amendment to the U.S. Constitution has never been given a full hearing.